Some Examples of Bicrossed Products with the Rapid Decay Property: Preliminaries

 \subsubsection{Construction of the bicrossed product}

-We briefly describe the bicrossed product construction associated to a matched pair of classical groups, which is the type of examples to be considered in this work, and refer to \cite{MR3743231} or \cite[Chapter I]{phdthesis} for details and more background.
+We briefly describe the bicrossed product construction associated to a matched pair of classical groups, which is the main examples to be considered here, and refer to \cite{MR3743231} or \cite{phdthesis}*{Chapter I} for more background and the missing details, and we mention that this construction works in the much more general context of matched pair of locally compact quantum groups (see \cite{MR1970242}).

 A matched pair of groups \( \pair*{\Gamma}{G} \) consists of a discrete group \( \Gamma \), a compact (compact means quasi-compact and Hausdorff in this paper) group \( G \), together with two actions \( \alpha \) and \( \beta \), where \( \alpha : \Gamma \curvearrowright G \) is a right action of the group \( \Gamma \) on the underlying set of \( G \), and \( \beta : \Gamma \curvearrowleft G \) a right action of the group \( G \) on the underlying set of \( \Gamma \), such that